 Criteria:

-1. Canadians or Permanent Residents who have completed a period of 5 years of Postgraduate training in Psychiatry, have their Canadian FRCPC or are eligible to write it at the end of their PGY6 year.
+- Canadians or Permanent Residents who have completed a period of 5 years of Postgraduate training in Psychiatry, have their Canadian FRCPC or have cleared their Royal College Psychiatry Specialty Exam by the end of their PGY5 year.
 All candidates must be eligible for an educational license with the College of Physicians and Surgeons of BC.
 Only residents in an approved training program are eligible to apply.
-The only exception is if the candidate has their non-Canadian Psychiatry training assessed by the Royal College, and is deemed eligible for writing the RCPSC General Psychiatry Exam.
+The only exception is if the candidate has their non-Canadian Psychiatry training assessed by the Royal College, and has completed the RCPSC General Psychiatry Exam.

-3. Internationally Trained psychiatrists or residents currently in psychiatry training outside of Canada are NOT eligible.
+- Internationally Trained psychiatrists or residents currently in psychiatry training outside of Canada are NOT eligible

 Candidates will submit their application through the CaRMS portal.
 The application may include, but is not limited to: